 The patterns in Figures 1 and 2 both tend to indicate that, as time goes by and more data is available for estimation, more factors are chosen (although, for inflation, this tendency stops after about 2000).
 This is as expected.
-Furthermore, Figures 1 and 2 are indicating a high degree of parsimony.
-With the exception of inflation forecasting at long horizons, we always have $E\left(Size{t}\right) < 3.5$.
-However, the models used by DMA for forecasting output growth tend to be even more parsimonious than those used for forecasting inflation.
-When forecasting output growth, DMA is placing most weight on forecasting models with only 1 or 2 factor blocks (and, at the beginning of the sample, the TVP-AR(2) with no factor blocks at all is receiving most of the weight when averaging forecasts).
-When inflation is the dependent variable, DMA is choosing somewhat less parsimonious models.
-For h=1 and h=6 DMA is placing most weight on models with two or three factors.
-The least parsimonious case occurs for inflation forecasting for h=12 where DMA is using models with up to five factor blocks.
-This result explains the extremely poor forecast performance of the TVP-AR(2) for this case noted above (see Table 2).
+Both Figures 1 and 2 are indicating a high degree of parsimony (with the exception of inflation forecasting at long horizons, we always have $E(Size_t) < 3.5$), but are somewhat different from one another.
+When forecasting output growth, DMA is placing most weight on forecasting models with only 1 or 2 factor blocks (and, at the beginning of the sample, the TVP-AR(2) with no factor blocks at all is receiving most of the posterior weight).
+When inflation is the dependent variable, DMA is choosing somewhat less parsimonious models, but for h = 1 and h = 6 DMA is placing most weight on models with two or three factors.
+The interesting exception is inflation forecasting for h = 12 where DMA is choosing less parsimonious models with up to five factor blocks.
+This explains the extremely poor forecast performance of the TVP-AR(2) for this case noted above (see Table 2).

-Figures 1 and 2 present evidence that the best forecasting model is changing over time and that DMA tends to be quite parsimonious.
+Figures 1 and 2 present evidence that the best forecasting model is changing over time and that DMA and DMS tend to be quite parsimonious.
 However, they shed little light on which factor blocks are the most important at various points in time.
-To investigate this issue, remember that the Raftery et al (2007) DMA algorithm provides us with time-varying probabilities associated with every model (i.e. $\pi{t|t-1,k}$ for k=1,...,K and t=1,...,T).
+To shed light on this issue, remember that the Raftery et al (2007) DMA algorithm provides us with time-varying probabilities associated with every model (i.e. $\pi{t|t-1,k}$ for k = 1, ..., K).
 For any factor block at any point in time, we can use these to calculate the total probability associated with models containing a particular block factor (and its lag).
-That is, for b=1,...,B, we can calculate $\sum{k\subset b}\pi{t|t-1,k}$ where the notation implies the summation is taken over models which include the b^{th} factor block.
+That is, for b = 1, ..., B, we can calculate $\sum{k \subset b} \pi{t|t-1,k}$ where the notation implies the summation is taken over models which include the b^{th} factor block.
 Figures 3 through 8 plot these probabilities for our 8 factor blocks for output growth and inflation, respectively.
-To aid in interpretation, note that if the lines in these figures were to be precisely one for any factor block, then DMA would only be using models which contain this factor block when producing forecasts (and, thus, this factor block is an important predictor).
-If the lines in these figures are precisely zero for any factor block, then DMA would completely exclude all models involving this factor block when producing forecasts.
-Lines which lie between zero and one have an intermediate interpretation.

-The patterns for output growth and inflation are quite different, reflecting the higher degree of parsimony which DMA finds when forecasting the former variable.
-For output growth (see Figures 3 through 5), we are only occasionally finding lines which go near one and, thus, it is only rarely we can find times for which we can say a particular factor block is an important predictor.
+The patterns for output growth and inflation are quite different, reflecting the higher degree of parsimony which DMA finds when forecasting the former.
+For output growth (see Figures 3 through 5), we are only occasionally finding lines which go near one.
 But it is also the case that it is rare for the lines in Figures 3 through 5 to be horizontal lines at zero.
-This indicates that DMA is averaging over many models using many different models with no single factor block being dominant (but also no factor block being always irrelevant).
-For instance, for h=1, after 2000, Figure 3 indicates that DMA is averaging over many forecasting models with appreciable weight (e.g. more than 10%) attached to models containing each of the 8 factor blocks.
-However, there is no one factor block that is an essentially important predictor.
+This indicates that there is no factor block which is always or never an important predictor.
+For instance, for h = 1, after 2000, Figure 3 indicates that DMA is averaging over many forecasting models with appreciable weight (e.g. more than 10%) attached to models containing each of the 8 factor blocks.
+However, there is no one factor block that is always an important predictor.
 That is, even the highest line (corresponding to the output block) in Figure 3, never goes much above 0.50.
-Thus, the other 50% of the weight used by DMA when averaging forecasts is coming from models which do not contain this relatively important predictor.
+Thus, the other 50% of the weight used by DMA when averaging forecasts is coming from models which do not contain this most important of predictors.